Large Chicken Bacon Ranch

 - Small Chicken Bacon Ranch

-Slow-smoked chicken smothered in cheese, ranch, and topped with crispy bacon.$11.99🔥NEW ITEM🔥
+Slow-smoked chicken smothered in cheese, ranch, and topped with crispy bacon.$14.99🔥NEW ITEM🔥

 Large Pizzas 14"